-In Mathematics, Number system consists of all types of numbers which is used to perform various calculations.
-The types of numbers are natural numbers and whole numbers, prime numbers and composite numbers, integers, real numbers and imaginary numbers etc.
+In Mathematics, Number system consists of all types of numbers which are used to perform various calculations.
+These types of numbers include natural numbers and whole numbers, prime numbers and composite numbers, integers, real numbers and imaginary numbers etc.

 Natural numbers and whole numbers, we have studied since our primary classes.
-Basically, natural numbers are set of positive integers whereas natural numbers along with zero(0) are called as whole numbers, where zero is an undefined identity which produces a null result.
-Zero is the basic difference between natural and whole numbers.
+Natural numbers are set of positive integers whereas natural numbers along with zero(0) are called as whole numbers, where zero is an undefined identity which produces a null result.
+Zero is the primary difference between natural and whole numbers.

 Natural and whole numbers in Maths have equal importance.
 Suppose, if we have to count for a number of objects, then we start from number 1,2,3,4 and so on but once these objects are all vanished then what count does it gives is zero.
 There is a further classification of natural numbers.
-Let us discuss in brief about both natural numbers and whole numbers in this article.
+Let us have a look at the brief about both natural numbers and whole numbers in this article.

 Natural numbers are the set of positive integers, from 1 to ∞ but it doesn’t include fractional and decimal numbers.
 They are also known as counting numbers.